Mister-Kin/ToggleLanguage/README.md

 [License]: https://img.shields.io/github/license/Mister-Kin/ToggleLanguage?color=blue

 ## Introduction
-An addon for blender, aiming to quickly and easily toggle UI between two language by using one click instead of repeatedly opening preferences setting.
+An addon for blender, aiming to quickly and easily toggle UI between two languages by using one click instead of repeatedly opening preferences setting.

 ## Download
 [Jump to Download Page][]